mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 	:height: 525px
 	:width: 800px

 Next we will add another control to the applet.
 This time we will add a *slider*.
 This control has a handle which the user can slide horizontally, and by sliding change a number in pre-defined increments.
 For this example, the slider has :math:`0` as it's smallest number and :math:`10` as it's largest and moves in increments of :math:`1` unit.

 .. image:: pics/interact_step3.png
 	:alt: Simple "Hello World" Interact Applet
 	:height: 525px
 	:width: 800px

 Next we will add a selection control.
 This control allows the user to select one of a finite number of different options.
 In this case, the user can select any color, as long as that color is red, blue, green, or black.

 .. image:: pics/interact_step4.png
 	:alt: Simple "Hello World" Interact Applet
 	:height: 525px
 	:width: 800px

 While this initial example shows the use of a couple of common interactive controls, it still does not do anything very interesting.
 The next example will combine both the use of sliding and selection controls toward creating an applet which plots the trigonometric functions and there standard transformations.

 .. image:: pics/interact_step5.png
 	:alt: Example of Trigonometric Plotter Interact.
 	:height: 525px
 	:width: 800px

-The example here only scratches the surface of what is possible with Sage interacts.
+The example here only scratches the surface of what is possible with SageMath interacts.
 For a, growing, list of examples of interacts see this page on the sage wiki_.

 .. _wiki: http://wiki.sagemath.org/interact/